-The Office of Environmental Health Hazard Assessment (OEHHA) used the results from five monitoring studies described in this report to develop the Legg Lake Advisory.
+The Office of Environmental Health Hazard Assessment (OEHHA) used the results from four monitoring studies described in this report to develop the Coyote Lake Advisory.
 OEHHA uses the following general process in developing consumption advice for sport fish:

-- 1) Evaluation of all fish contaminant data available from a water body and selection of appropriate data that meet data quality criteria and sampling plan guidelines. - 2) Determination of fish species for which adequate data are available to issue fish consumption advice. - 3) Calculation of an appropriate measure of central tendency (often a weighted arithmetic mean3) and other descriptive statistics of the contaminant data, as appropriate, for a chemical of potential concern for the selected fish species. - 4) Comparison of the chemical concentrations with the OEHHA Advisory Tissue Levels (ATLs) for each chemical of potential concern.
+- 1) Evaluation of all fish contaminant data available from a water body and selection of appropriate data that meet data quality criteria and sampling plan guidelines. - 2) Determination of fish species for which adequate data are available to issue fish consumption advice. - 3) Calculation of an appropriate measure of central tendency (often a weighted arithmetic mean3) and other descriptive statistics of the contaminant data, as appropriate, for a chemical of potential concern for the selected fish species. - 4) Comparison of the chemical concentrations with the OEHHA Advisory Tissue Levels (ATLs) for each chemical of potential concern. - 5) Development of final advice based on a thorough review of the data and best professional judgment relating to the benefits and risks of consuming a particular fish species.